ManelPin/balsa/README.md

 The files object has the following attributes available:

 - `destination` (_required_): the file path to create
 - `template`: the string to do replacements on; if this is omitted, a blank file will be created.
+This can also be a file path to a template; if it is, the file will be read and used for replacements.

 ## Templates